chiru-13/Data-Analysis-Project-on-Sales-Insights-/Readme.txt

 ## Dataset

 The project utilizes a dataset containing sales data from multiple sources, including transaction details, customer information, product data, and sales performance metrics.
-The dataset consists of structured data stored in a relational database or flat files.
+The dataset consists of structured data stored in a relational database.

 ## Tools and Technologies

 - Power BI Desktop: The primary tool used for data modeling, creating interactive visualizations, and building insightful reports.

-- SQL: Used to extract and transform data from the source database or flat files.
+- SQL: Used to extract and transform data from the source database.

 ## Project Steps